 When researching and planning your trip, be sure to check how current the information is.
 Prices and ability to reach certain landmarks can change quickly.
 For example, I intended to visit the beautiful Bruarfoss waterfall (and drove all the way out there) only to find out that it is now closed off to tourists.

 And there you have it - the top tips to not look like such a silly tourist.
 I hope they help in planning your epic trip to Iceland!
 If you’ve visited Iceland on a previous trip, what are some of the things you wish you had known?
-Feel free to leave any questions you have in the comments and be sure to subscribe to our weekly newsletter below!
+Feel free to leave any questions you have in the comments and be sure to sign up for our free travel guide below!

 Shane is a Digital Marketing Manager at Conquest Maps.
 Her love for travel began after college when she landed her first job across the world in Australia.
 35 countries and countless memories later; she's not turning back any time soon!